 Hotel accommodations are typically one of the biggest expenses on a trip, and whether you’re looking for budget options or five-star luxury, no one wants to pay more than they have to.

-On the flip side, if you plan on arriving on a Friday or Saturday and leaving on a Sunday, you’d better plan to pay top dollar.
+It remains true, however, that when traveling domestically, if you plan on arriving on a Friday or Saturday and leaving on a Sunday, you’ll be paying top dollar.
 If you have the flexibility to avoid that weekend time frame, you’ll save money.
-(Take note, however, that Fridays and Saturdays, along with Sundays, tend to be cheaper days for checking into business hotels.)
+Thursday is the most expensive day for check-in internationally, followed by Friday.

 The calculations get a little trickier here.
-Kayak found that if you’re not risk averse and can wait until the last minute, say one to three days before your planned check-in date, you can save a lot of money.
+Kayak found that if you’re not risk averse and can wait until the last minute, say one to four days before your planned check-in date, you can save a lot of money.

 One reason is that hotels typically have a 24- to 48-hour cancellation policy and do see cancellations come in just ahead of that window via those looking to avoid being penalized.
 Rather than have those canceled rooms go unused, the hotels will cut rates to fill them.